SEI-SEA-1-25/P3-Brainstorm/README.md

 Submit a pull request on this repo with 3 project ideas to discuss in class tommorrow.

 * You can put them in this markdown or a separate file if you wish.
-* Every Group member should submit a pull request and turn it in to the Google Classroomk
+* Every Group member should submit a pull request and turn it in to the Google Classroom